jwg4/notes_on_databases/postgresql.md

 ## Indexes
 - B-tree indexes are designed for >, ==, >=, etc.
-- BRIN indexes can work with ordered data, record min max element of each disk block
+- BRIN indexes can work with ordered data, record min max element of each disk block.
+Details about how they work?

 ## Timestamp type?
 - 64 bit integer with microseconds